 There are a series of coloured tabs at the top of each page of the attached report that you can click for easy navigation.
-The report begins with an Overview and then has one section for every major home system (Roofing, Exterior, Structure, etc.).
+Each tab takes you to a section describing each major home system (Roofing, Exterior, Structure, etc.).
 Blue, underlined text indicates a hyperlink.
 Click on the hyperlink for more information on that subject or condition.
 There is further reference material at the end.